datacarpentry/rr-organization1/03-literate-programming.md

-##03-literate-programming.md
+# Literate programming

-###Learning Objectives
+## Learning Objectives

-- Slides on what is literate program
-- simple `.R` script, e.g. import data, filter to one country, make a plot and write it to file
-- Identify Which files are inputs, outputs, converters of inputs to outputs?
+* Describe the concept of literate programming.
+* Contrast literate programming with stand-alone scripts and stand-alone documentation.
+* Relate literate programming to reproducible generation of scientific figures and analysis results.
+* Recognize benefits of and opportunities for applying literate programming
-- Identify which files can be deleted for reproduction.
+* Identify intermediary files, and thus which files can be regenerated.

 Interactive knitr document: [countryPick4](https://github.com/Reproducible-Science-Curriculum/rr-organization1/blob/master/files/03-literate-programming-activity/countryPick4.rmd).